 If someone doesn’t check in it may be necessary to double back and look for them.
 So even if you don’t plan to spend time at a particular location you will need to stop and check in.

-There is always the chance of a flat tire, chain, and mechanical issues in general that go along with riding a bike over a considerable distance.
-JRABS sets up every morning before the ride begins, at various checkpoints throughout the ride, and each night after the ride to give you ample opportunity for a bike “check-up” and repair.
+Travis sets up every morning before the ride begins, at various checkpoints throughout the ride, and each night after the ride to give you ample opportunity to have your bike repaired.

 Just when you thought you were going to have to squish a few bananas and sandwiches in your jersey pocket, rest assured there will be plenty of snacks available at each rest stop!
 Of course, if you are into prepping with electrolyte supplements, snack bars, goo or other types of ride snacks, go for it!
 But each day as we ride, there will be lunch stops and check points that provide meals and snack opportunities along the way.
 We have American Legion support, local school and girl scout troops and a few other support groups that work with our organization to help the cause and keep our bellies full!

 So now you’re riding a bicycle for four days.
 Certainly we have to stop at some point each night and get some rest, something to eat, or a few drinks to celebrate the day’s effort, right?!

 The ride begins on Thursday morning, but on Wednesday afternoon, the majority of the riders will meet in Gaithersburg, at Smokey Glen Farms, to load up the bikes and bags and hop on a charter bus to ride up to Pittsburgh, PA.
 This tends to turn into a bit of a pre-ride celebration!